atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 ### State

-Aside from its params, the `photon` module doesn't have any additionnal state, as the PHOTON balances and supply are handled by the `bank` module.
+Aside from its params, the `photon` module do not have any additionnal state, as the PHOTON balances and supply are handled by the `bank` module.

 ### Migration